 Generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, that product is entitled to a period of marketing exclusivity, which precludes the applicable regulatory authority from approving another marketing application for the same drug for the same indication for that time period.
-The applicable period is seven and a half years in the United States.
+The applicable period is seven years in the United States with the potential for an additional six months under pediatric orphan drug status.
 Maintaining orphan drug designation for PEDMARKTM may be important to its success.
 Even with orphan drug designation, we may not be able to maintain it.
 For example, if a competitive product that treats the same disease as our product candidate is shown to be clinically superior to our product candidate, any orphan drug designation we have obtained will not block the approval of such competitive product and we may effectively lose what had previously been orphan drug designation.
 Orphan drug designation for PEDMARKTM also will not bar the FDA from approving another STS drug product for another indication.
 In the United States, reforms to the Orphan Drug Act, if enacted, could also materially affect our ability to maintain orphan drug designation for PEDMARKTM for cisplatin induced ototoxicity in pediatric cancer.